Mark Blaug: Life and work

 Blaug was born on 3 April 1927 in The Hague as Norbert Blauaug.
 In 1955 Blaug received his PhD from Columbia University in New York under the supervision of George Stigler.
 Besides shorter periods in public service and in international organisations he has held academic appointments in – among others – Yale University, the University of London, the London School of Economics, the University of Exeter and the University of Buckingham.
-He was visiting Professor in the Netherlands, University of Amsterdam and Erasmus University in Rotterdam, where he was also co-director of CHIMES (Center for History in Management and Economics).
+He was visiting professor in the Netherlands, University of Amsterdam and Erasmus University in Rotterdam, where he was also co-director of CHIMES (Center for History in Management and Economics).

 Mark Blaug made far reaching contributions to a range of topics in economic thought throughout his career.
 Apart from valuable contributions to the economics of art and the economics of education, he is best known for his work in history of economic thought and the methodology of economics.
-Concerning methodological issues and the application of economic theory to a wide range of subjects from education to human capital, the "philosophy of science and the sweep of intellectual progress are fitting subjects to accommodate the breadth of Mark Blaug's interest."

 He died on 18 November 2011 in Peter Tavy, Devon.